Devashree21/Exploring-Data-Visualization-in-Altair/README.md

 **1) What is this repository about?**

 In this repository, we are going to build various sets of visualizations using Seaborn and Altair libraries in Python and compare them.
-The jupyter notebook (.ipynb) provides the code and this read contains all the relevant information about this tutorial.
+The jupyter notebook (.ipynb) provides the code and this readme contains all the relevant information about this tutorial.

 **2) What is Altair?**